shivamnegi404/rfm-analysis-and-customer-classification/README.md

 # RFM Analysis and Customer Classification

+## Problem Outline
+• Sprocket Central is a company that specializes in high quality bike and cycling accessories.
+• Their marketing team is looking to boost business sales by analysing provided datasets.
+• Using the 3 datasets provided the aim is to analyse and recommend 1000 customers that Sprocket Central should target to drive higher value for the company.

 ### Task 1: Data Quality Assesment
 • Prepared Data Quality Assessment for the quality of client's data; as well as recommendations on ways to clean the underlying data and mitigate the issues.